erasmus-without-paper/ewp-specs-types-address/README.md

 </mailing-address>
 ```

-A valid mailing address, but *not* a valid street address:
+Valid mailing address, but *not* a valid street address:

 ```xml
 <mailing-address>